hpcleuven/iRODS-local-admin-training/08_PRC_Handson_User-Training.md

   - 'read' is the kind of permission we want to give (other options are 'own', 'write' and 'null')
   - coll.path is the path of the collection we want to modify obtained the previous session.collection.get()
   - 'lt1_es2020' is the name of the group to whom we want to give read access
-  - session.zone is the iRODS zone to which this collection belongs and will be taken from the session information (in our case: kuleuven_tier1_pilot)
+  - session.zone is the iRODS zone to which this collection belongs and will be taken from the session information (in our case: icts_icts)

 - Finally create a new local directory named `molecules_copy` and download all the files that were created with the OPenBabel software.